papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 2. Choose the **AssetConversion** pallet and click on the **create_pool** extrinsic
       3. Select the **AssetConversion** pallet
-      4. Choose the `create_pool` extrinsic from the list of available extrinsics
+      4. Choose the **createPool** extrinsic from the list of available extrinsics

         ![Create Pool Extrinsic](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/asset-conversion/asset-conversion-2.webp)